 What Is Athlete's Foot?

 Athlete's Foot (tinea pedis) is caused by a fungus.
 Infected humans shed the tinea fungus spores onto hard surfaces like locker room floors and swimming pool decks and quickly multiply.
-The spores can also shed onto socks, shoes, damp workout clothes, towels, gym bag interiors, and sports uniforms like wrestling singlets.
+The spores can also shed onto socks, shoes, damp workout clothes, towels, gym bag interiors, and sports uniforms from wrestling singlets to cheer uniforms.
 Skin that is exposed to excessive moisture and warmth, like feet in shoes, encourages the fungus to grow.

 Researchers from the Institute for Hygiene and Biotechnology at the Hohenstein Institute in Boennigheim, Germany, have completed a study that proves infected socks and other garments can transmit the fungus to other textiles in an open laundry basket or hamper.
 If fabrics are not washed in hot water and disinfected, the fungus can even survive in the washer and continue the chance of infection or reinfection.
 The athlete's foot fungal infection can spread to hands and other parts of the body if left untreated.

 How to Prevent the Spread of Athlete's Foot in Laundry

 - Separate infected socks, towels, and other exposed laundry from other items until they can be washed.
 This can be done with a mesh bagfor holding laundry like the ones from Diamond Laundry that can be thrown into the washer to be cleaned with each load.
 If using a plastic basket or hamper to separate fungus-exposed laundry, wipe it down with a diluted solution of chlorine bleach and water while each load is in the washer.